themeum/kirki/docs/docs/getting-started/getting-started.md

 1. Recommend (or require) the installation of Kirki as a plugin
 2. Embed Kirki in your theme.

+### Use a 3rd-party script to require/recommend the installation of Kirki

 If you are using [TGMPA](http://tgmpluginactivation.com/) or [MerlinWP](https://merlinwp.com/) in your theme, then you can use those to recommend - or require - the installation of the Kirki plugin with your theme.

+### Use a custom script to recommend the installation of Kirki

 If you don't use one of the above scripts, then you can use [this simple script](https://github.com/aristath/kirki/tree/master/docs/files/recommend-kirki.php) in your theme to recommend the installation of Kirki.